qzhang503/proteoQ/README.md

 `expt_smry.xlsx`.
 In this example, the `TMT` batches are documented under the column `TMT_Set` and can be applied directly to our formula.

-Upon the completion of the protein signficance tests, we can analyze analogously the gene set enrichment against these new formulas by calling functions `prnGSPA`, `gspaMAP` and `prnGSPAHM`.
+Upon the completion of the protein significance tests, we can analyze analogously the gene set enrichment against these new formulas by calling functions `prnGSPA`, `gspaMAP` and `prnGSPAHM`.
 This results will contain random effects in enrichment analysis aganist gene sets.